bebejane/ZoomR16XL/README.md

 # Zoom R16 Ableton Control Surface
-Improved Zoom R16 control surface script
+Improved Zoom R16 control surface script for Ableton live 9 and 10.
+You can move between banks of 8 tracks with the BANK buttons on the Zoom.

 ## Key shortcuts
 <p>